benhoyt/benhoyt.github.com/writings/awk-make.md

 > To use the updater, one must explicitly describe what the components of the
 > system are, how they depend upon one another, and what commands are needed
 > to construct them.
 We'll assume these dependencies and commands are stored
-> in a file, called a `makefile`, that contains a sequence of rules of the form:
+> in a file, called a `makefile`, that contains a sequence of rules of the form
 >
 >     name:   t1 t2 ... tn
 >             commands